lmynsberge/RepoBrowser/README.md

 ## Acknowledgments

 * Thanks to PurpleBooth for a good Readme template: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
-* Thanks to Json2Csharp for creating the POCOs from JSON.
+* Thanks to Json2Csharp for creating the POCOs from JSON for Github REST and GraphQL responses.

 ## Future Enhancements
 * Improved error handling - right now it just lets the controller exceptions log the information.